RobinTail/express-zod-api/README.md

   server: {
     upload: {
       limits: { fileSize: 51200 }, // 50 KB
-      limitError: createHttpError(413, "The file is too large"), // handled by ResultHandler },
+      limitError: createHttpError(413, "The file is too large"), // handled by errorHandler in config },
   },
 });